Talend/tools/tools-javascript/README.md

 * In settings > Code Style, select 'Talend' profile
 * Install [eslint plugin](https://plugins.jetbrains.com/plugin/7494-eslint) and configure it (File > settings).

-* On repos that has prettier configuration, you should execute it on file saving.
+* For repository which has Prettier configuration, you should execute it on file saving.
 Follow those [configuration steps](https://github.com/prettier/prettier/blob/master/editors/webstorm/README.md).

 On repos